-The governance of Aegon Nederland's Solvency II Standard Formula (SF) is fully integrated in Aegon Nederland's risk management system and governance structure.
-Aegon Nederland's methodology for assessing risks includes the Solvency II SF and is used to measure and aggregate risks and to calculate the Solvency Capital Ratio.
-Changes in the SF models are called major or minor model changes based on their materiality.
-Changes are reviewed by the Risk Management & Compliance department (in case of a minor change) or a validation by the Model Validation team (in case of a major change).
+The governance of Aegon Nederland's Solvency II Partial Internal Model (PIM) is fully integrated in Aegon Nederland's risk management system and governance structure.
+Aegon Nederland's methodology for assessing risks includes the Solvency II PIM and is used to measure and aggregate risks and to calculate the Solvency Capital Ratio.
+Changes in the PIM models are called major or minor model changes based on their materiality.
+Minor changes are reviewed by the Risk Management & Compliance department, major changes are validated by the Model Validation team.
 After approval is obtained, the proposed methodology is first presented to the Assumptions and Methodology Committee (AMC).
-Depending on the magnitude of the impact of the change, further stages in the governance may be required (e.g. approval from the Risk and Capital Committee (RCC), approval from group's Enterprise Risk Management Actuarial and Accounting Committee (ERMAAC)).
+Depending on the magnitude of the impact of the change, further stages in the governance may be required (e.g. approval from the Risk and Capital Committee (RCC), approval from groups Enterprise Risk Management Actuarial and Accounting Committee (ERMAAC)).
 This is defined in the charters of each committee.